-Requests that the District of Columbia coordinate projects as appropriate with the Commission and with federal agencies whose property or operations may be affected, pursuant to Section 5 of the National Capital Planning Act (40 U.S.C. § 8722 (b) (1) and/or § 8722 (e)), along with regional agencies, as follows:
+Requests that the District of Columbia further coordinate projects as appropriate with the Commission and with federal agencies whose property or operations may be affected, pursuant to Section 5 of the National Capital Planning Act (40 U.S.C. § 8722 (b) (1) and/or § 8722 (e)), along with regional agencies, as follows:

-- In general, many projects and studies will require coordination with the Federal Highway Administration, the Metropolitan Washington Council of Governments, and the Washington Metropolitan Area Transit Authority, as well as review by the Commission of Fine Arts.
-DDOT should coordinate with these agencies to determine additional requirements. - The following transportation-related general areas and topics are of special interest to the Commission, and should be coordinated with NCPC on an ongoing basis: - The Anacostia Waterfront Initiative area, and particularly the South Capitol Street Corridor. - The Monumental Core. - Signage systems, particularly those that affect major gateways to the District of Columbia and the Monumental Core. - The following specific projects should be coordinated with the Commission and other federal agencies, as noted:
+- In general, many projects and studies will require coordination with the Federal Highway Administration, the National Park Service, the Metropolitan Washington Council of Governments, and the Washington Metropolitan Area Transit Authority, as well as review by the U.S. Commission of Fine Arts.
+The District Department of Transportation (DDOT) should coordinate with these agencies to determine additional requirements. - The following transportation-related general areas and topics are of special interest to the Commission, and should be coordinated with NCPC on an ongoing basis: - The Anacostia Waterfront Initiative area, and particularly the South Capitol Street Corridor. - o The Monumental Core. - o Signage systems, particularly those that affect major gateways to the District of Columbia and the Monumental Core. - o The Streetcar Initiative. - The following specific projects should be coordinated with the Commission and other federal agencies, as noted: